 - List of committees

-- LLC Operating Agreement contains rules and regulations for governing internal affairs of the company.
+- LLC Operating Agreement contains rules and regulations for governing the internal affairs of the company.

 What Is an LLC Operating Agreement?